-Instead, try these healthy make-ahead recipes to keep the 12th Man full while you’re watching the big game!
-Here’s a menu to show your Seattle pride:
+These recipes will keep the 12th Man full and show your Seattle pride:

 Smoked Salmon Mousse